Canadian soccer league system: Professional

-Pro-am (tier 3)
+Pro-am

 Pro-am (or semi-pro) soccer competitions in Canada are regionally-based due to its large geography and dispersed pockets of population.
 Teams playing in pro-am leagues are permitted to be composed of professional and amateur players.
-There are four of such leagues in Canada: League1 Alberta (L1AB); League1 British Columbia (L1BC); League1 Ontario (L1O); and Ligue1 Québec (L1Q).
-They are based in the provinces of Alberta, British Columbia, Ontario, and Quebec respectively, and are sanctioned by their relevant provincial soccer associations.
+There are five of such leagues in Canada: the Alberta Premier League (APL); the British Columbia Premier League (BCPL); the Prairies Premier League (PPL); the Ontario Premier League (OPL); and the Ligues senior provinciales (LS Pro).
+They are based in Alberta, British Columbia, the Prairies provinces of Manitoba and Saskatchewan as well as Northern Ontario, Southern Ontario, and Quebec respectively, and are sanctioned by their relevant provincial soccer associations.
 There are more than 40 sanctioned teams playing in these leagues.
-These four leagues belong to the parent organization League1 Canada which was founded in 2022.
+These five leagues belong to the parent organization Premier Soccer Leagues Canada which was founded in 2022 as League1 Canada.

-The PLSQ was founded as a semi-pro league in 2012 and is sanctioned by Soccer Quebec.
+LS Pro was founded as a semi-pro league in 2012 and is sanctioned by Soccer Quebec.
 The league includes a team from Eastern Ontario, who compete with special permission from the CSA.

 Following the release of The Easton Report in 2013, the CSA set out to create a Division 3 semi-pro structure divided by region, similar to the major junior hockey leagues in Canada, with regional champions competing in a national tournament.
 In November 2013, the Ontario Soccer Association announced the sanction of League1 Ontario as part of this new structure.

 On October 5, 2021, BC Soccer announced the establishment of League1 British Columbia as the nation's third regional pro-am soccer league.
 The league began play in May 2022 with seven clubs.

 In 2022, Toronto FC II and Whitecaps FC 2 began play in MLS Next Pro, a USSF-sanctioned division 3 league.
 Both Canadian clubs are members of the CSA.
 Toronto FC II had played in the division 2 USL Championship until 2018 and in the division 3 USL League One from 2019 to 2021.

 In March 2023, League1 Alberta was founded by the Alberta Soccer Association.
 With only five teams in the men's and women's division (one short of the requirement for sanctioning), the league played an exhibition series in 2023.
 By December 2023, league membership had grown to seven teams and so the league joined League1 Canada and received full sanctioning ahead of the 2024 season.

+In January 2026, League1 Canada was renamed to Premier Soccer Leagues Canada as part of a larger rebrand that included the CPL and extended to most of PSL Canada's regional leagues.
+Also announced was a new league for the Prairies provinces of Manitoba and Saskatchewan called the Prairies Premier League, set for a May launch.
+Ligue1 Québec was excluded from the rebranding, instead becoming LS Pro.